Robin A Murphy

 Professor of Experimental Psychology

-- Fellow and Graduate Tutor of Corpus Christi College
+- Fellow and Tutor for Admissions at Corpus Christi College

 Learning, Memory and Cognition

 I received my undergraduate degree from Queen's University and then studied for my MA and PhD at McGill University in Canada.
 I have published more than 50 scientific papers and chapters on topics ranging from the role of the hippocampus for animal learning, human learning, attention and reasoning as well as conceptual issues on the nature of the computational properties of learning as well implications for conditions such as depression and psychopathy.
 A free ebook collection on Individual differences and associative learning is available from Frontiers and an edited book with Rob Honey and published by Wiley The Handbook of the Cognitive Neuroscience of Learning was published in 2016.

 I have acted for the UK's Experimental Psychology Society as committee member and on the editorial board for their journal Quarterly Journal of Experimental Psychology and currently consulting editor for Journal of Experimental Psychology: Animal Learning and Cognition and associate editor for Learning & Behavior.
 Research in my lab has been funded by Research Councils UK (MRC, BBSRC and ESRC) as well as Wellcome Foundation and the Japan Society for the Promotion of Science.
 I have been a member of advisory panels for Biosciences Federation, Research Councils (UK) and the Canadian Natural Sciences and Engineering Research Council (NSERC).